whatifrussian/wbuild/README.md

 ## Usage

 ```
-$ ./wbuild.py cookies.txt
+$ ./wbuild.py [options] cookies.txt
 ```

 A cookies file should be in Netscape compatible format.
-A list of trasnlations, original fragments, translated fragments will be printed to stdout.
+By default the script will print only last top rated translation of each fragment.
+Add `--all` option to print a list of articles, original fragments and all translations of each fragment.

-A script output can be diff'ed with files produced by [What If? grabbing tool](https://github.com/whatifrussian/what_if_parse).
+A script `--all` output can be diff'ed with files produced by [What If? grabbing tool](https://github.com/whatifrussian/what_if_parse).

 ## License